-The Golden Age of German Movies
+The Golden Age of German Cinema

 German Expressionist Films

-German Movies After World War II
+German Cinema After World War II

 The New German Cinema Directors